awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service.md

 + Service consumers must use the endpoint\-specific DNS hostnames to access the endpoint service\.
 Private DNS is not supported\.
 For more information, see [Accessing a Service Through an Interface Endpoint](vpce-interface.md#access-service-though-endpoint)\.
 + Endpoint services are only available in the AWS Region in which they are created\.
 + If an endpoint service is associated with multiple Network Load Balancers, then for a specific Availability Zone, an interface endpoint will establish a connection with one load balancer only\.
++ Availability Zones in your account might not map to the same locations as Availability Zones in another account; for example, your Availability Zone `us-east-1a` might not be the same location as `us-east-1a` for another account\.
+For more information, see [Region and Availability Zone Concepts](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones)\.
+When you configure an endpoint service, it's configured in the Availability Zones as mapped to your account\.

 ## Creating a VPC Endpoint Service Configuration<a name="create-endpoint-service"></a>